Bella Ramsey: Gender and sexuality

-Ramsey identifies as non-binary.
-While they stated that they/them pronouns are "the most truthful thing for me", they are indifferent to which pronouns are used for them, telling others to "call me how you see me".
-Ramsey considered withdrawing from Emmy consideration due to the lack of non-gendered categories but decided to contend for Lead Actress after discussions with The Last of Us co-creator Craig Mazin, feeling that language limitations should not prevent the celebration of non-binary performers.
-Ramsey has since described gendered categories as a "really complicated" issue, but: "[to preserve] recognition for women in the industry, ...
+Ramsey is non-binary.
+They have said that they/them pronouns are "the most accurate" and are "the most truthful thing for me", including with family members, but they are largely indifferent, remarking "call me how you see me".
+Ramsey considered withdrawing from Emmy consideration due to the lack of non-gendered categories but decided to contend for Lead Actress after discussions with The Last of Us co-creator Craig Mazin.
+In May 2025, Ramsey described gendered categories as a "really complicated" issue, but: "[to preserve] recognition for women in the industry, ...
 I think it is important that we have a female category."
-Ramsey's Emmy nomination was the second non-binary acting nomination and the first for a leading role at the time of nomination, (Note: Emma Corrin was nominated for Lead Actress in 2021 but did not publicly identify as non-binary at the time.
-Carl Clemons-Hopkins was the first openly non-binary acting nominee, nominated for Supporting Actor in a Comedy Series in 2021.) and their second-season nomination made them the first non-binary performer to be nominated more than once.
-In 2025, Ramsey became the first non-binary person to receive a wax figure at Madame Tussauds.
+Ramsey's first Emmy nomination was the first leading role nomination for an openly non-binary actor.
+(Note: Emma Corrin was nominated for Lead Actress in 2021 but did not publicly identify as non-binary at the time.
+Carl Clemons-Hopkins was the first openly non-binary acting nominee, nominated for Supporting Actor in a Comedy Series in 2021.)
+In 2025, Ramsey became the first openly non-binary person to receive a wax figure at Madame Tussauds in London.

 Regarding their sexuality, Ramsey said they are "not 100 per cent straight.
 I'm a little bit wavy".
-They have also spoken about the fluid nature of their sexuality, saying: "You never fully know who you are, it's ever-evolving."
 While Ramsey has found labels helpful in some areas of life, they have said that "gender and sexuality-wise, labels do not feel comfy for me in any capacity."
-Ramsey praised the crew of The Last of Us for supporting their queer identity by making a breast binder available as part of their costume.
-They wore it 90% of the time they filmed, saying it helped them "concentrate" although it "probably isn't healthy".
-In September 2023, Ramsey was included on Times 100 Next list; in an accompanying tribute, actor Emma D'Arcy praised their acting skills and called them "an inspiring figure in the LGBTQIA+ community".
+In September 2023, Ramsey was included in Time magazine's Time 100 Next list of rising stars.
+In an accompanying tribute, actor Emma D'Arcy praised their acting skills and called them "an inspiring figure in the LGBTQIA+ community".